Cycling74/rnbo.example.juce/CUSTOM_UI.md

 ### Connecting the Sliders

 To make the sliders functional, we modify `RootComponent.h` and `RootComponent.cpp`.
 When the sliders change, we want to update the parameters of the `AudioProcessor`.
-When we get a parameter change notification from the `AudioProcessor`, we want to update the sliders.Open up `RootComponent.h`.
-At the top of the file, include the RNBO header.
+When we get a parameter change notification from the `AudioProcessor`, we want to update the sliders.

+Open up `RootComponent.h`.
+At the top of the file, include these RNBO header files.

 ```cpp
 //[Headers]     -- You can add your own extra header files here --